Information and discussion on all aspects of British photographic history

 |The Science Museum Group is world renowned for its historic collections, awe-inspiring galleries and inspirational exhibitions.
 The National Media Museum is part of this group with collections embracing photography, film, television, radio and the web.
 It aims…|

 Added by Michael Wong on February 12, 2013 at 10:21 — No Comments

 I am looking for anyone who knows what might have happened to the paper archives and/or photograph collections of Frederick Evans.
 I know that many images in his collection went to the Royal Photographic Society and are now in Bradford and some of the images ended up at the George Eastman House.
 But I know that he owned some images that I have been unable to track down.
 I was wondering if perhaps they were still with the family or if a particular dealer/collector/institution has a…Continue

 On October 31 2013 IRPA-KIK organises a conference on management and conservation of photographic collections.
-Many institutions (museums, libraries, archives, etc.) that have photographic collections are facing problems concerning their management: storage, inventory, digitalization, access, copyright issues, status and…Continue
+Many institutions (museums, libraries, archives, etc.) that have photographic collections are facing problems concerning their management: storage, inventory, digitalization, access, copyright issues, status and value attached to the collection

 Added by Michael Pritchard on February 11, 2013 at 20:49 — No Comments

 An important collection of 37 albumen prints by Clemintina Maud, Lady Hawarden, a pair of pencil sketches of her and her husband, and 15 associated albumen prints (several possibly by Lady Hawarden), [c.1857-1864] will be sold at Bonhams on March 19 for an estimated £100,000-150,000.